• Skip to main content

 • Salt and Pepper - To season the veggies.

-• Garlic - Fresh chopped garlic brings great flavor to the dish.
+• Garlic - Fresh chopped garlic brings great flavor to this dish.

 • Paprika - Paprika brings a smokey flavor, enhancing the smokiness of the sausage.